All Episodes

 They never exposed Hillary Clinton's dirty Russian disinformation dossier.

-We impeach a president over a phone call with President Zelensky of Ukraine while simultaneously ignoring Joe Biden on tape bragging how he withheld the billion taxpayer dollars, gave a deadline of six hours to Ukrainian officials saying they're not going to get America's money,
+We impeach a president over a phone call with President Zelensky of Ukraine while simultaneously ignoring Joe Biden on tape bragging how he withheld a billion taxpayer dollars, gave a deadline of six hours to Ukrainian officials saying they're not going to get America's money,

-And then it raises the question well, what did you get paid for?
+And then it raises the question, well, what did you get paid for?

 I don't know.